surftemp/slstr-preprocessor/README.md

 ```
 USE slstr_preprocessor

 !
-The module variables MISSING_R and MISSING_I must first be set to represent missing values in array data returned by the module
+The module variable MISSING_R must first be set to represent missing values in array data returned by the module
 !
 For example:
 MISSING_R = -1.0e+30

+!
+The module variable MAX_NEIGHBOUR_DISTANCE (defaults to 10000) - sets the maximum distance in metres a VIS pixel can lie from the IR pixel center to be included in the neighbourhood calculation
+!
+For example:
-MISSING_I = -32768
+MAX_NEIGHBOUR_DISTANCE = 5000

 !
 Declare variable to hold the neighbourhood, the array will be allocated inside the compute_scene_neighbourhood
 TYPE(NEIGHBOURHOOD_MAP), ALLOCATABLE, DIMENSION(:,:) :: neighbourhood